 Great strides have been made in recent decades to increase public awareness of breast cancer.
-Still, one out of three women who have had breast cancer will eventually develop Stage 4 metastatic cancer.
-At that stage, having spread to bones and organs, the cancer may be manageable for a short time, but is not curable and will be terminal.
-Researchers are working hard to learn why breast cancer spreads and metastasizes but are too often under-funded in this difficult but vitally important endeavor.
-Only 7% of all funds raised during Pinktober are actually spent researching why breast cancer spreads and metastasizes.
+Still, one out of three women who have had breast cancer will eventually develop Stage 4 metastatic cancer and more than 22,000 women are diagnosed initially with stage 4 metastatic breast cancer.
+Metastatic breast cancer occurs when the cancer cells spread from the original site in the breast and attach to other organs such as the liver, lung, bone and brain.
+While there are some treatments for metastatic breast cancer, it is a terminal disease with an average life expectancy of 36 months.
+Researchers are working to understand more about metastatic cancer and to find life-extending treatments, but are too often under-funded in this difficult but vitally important endeavor.
+Only 2-5% of all breast cancer funds raised during Pinktober are actually dedicated to stage 4 metastatic breast cancer research.

 Partnering With Metavivor.org to Make an Impact

-One organization, METAvivor.org, has dedicated itself to the specific fight of women and men living with Stage 4 metastaticbreast cancer (MBC), with the goal of making MBC, right now a terminal diagnosis, into a chronic but manageable disease with a decent quality of life.
+One organization, METAvivor.org, has dedicated itself to the specific fight of women and men living with Stage 4 metastatic breast cancer (MBC), with the goal of transitioning MBC from terminal diagnosis, into a chronic but manageable disease with a good quality of life.
 Other organizations do important work raising awareness but METAvivor is the only organization in the US that exclusively funds MBC research through a peer-reviewed process, awarding research grants to individuals and groups who are actively engaged in MBC research and whose proposals are distinctly promising in this area.